Maghwyn/blender_directional_spritesheets/unity_scripts/README.md

 You will need to change the properties `mainFolder` and `outFolder` to your needs.

 Once you got a correct path for the `mainFolder` property, the list of animation folders will be updated reactively.
-From there you can include/exclude the folder, specify if the animation are looping and adjust the `framesPerSecond`.
+From there you can include/exclude a specific folder, specify if the animation are looping and adjust the `framesPerSecond`.

 Example of the script in the editor from the last gif update.
 ![Unity_Script_SS](../examples/Unity_Script_SS.png)